Skip to content

 The Matter.

-Lead counsel in the nationally covered subliminal messages trial against Judas Priest and CBS Records.
-Secured a landmark pre-trial ruling that subliminal content is not protected by the First Amendment.
+Lead counsel in the internationally covered subliminal messages trial against Judas Priest and CBS Records.
+Secured a landmark pretrial ruling that subliminal content is not protected by the First Amendment.

 Interior of a 1990s American courtroom with an empty witness stand in dramatic overhead light